 Named the world’s 10th best Pizza in the entire world by big seven travel, Rudy’s pizza serves the best pizza I’ve ever tried.
 Talk to pizza connoisseurs and they’ll probably tell you the same thing.
 It’s as good as you’ll ever taste them.
 For the travelers on a budget, I ordered 2 pizzas and water for two and ended up paying £22 including tips.

-Rudy’s Pizza doesn’t accept reservations, but operate using a “wait list”.
+Rudy’s Pizza doesn’t accept reservations, but operates using a “wait list”.
 When I got there on a Saturday night, I was told to come back in an hour.
 Definitely worth the wait!
 The pizza’s were absolutely amazing.
 I also have to give this place a shoutout for being super chill when I asked for a quick tour of the kitchen to see exactly how things worked.
 If there’s only one thing you eat in Manchester, this might just be the place to go.

 This and That